-page was last reviewed/updated in February 2014)
+(This page was last reviewed and updated in May 2014)

 Bible Answers to your question about God's Word